Kaleidescape Explained: Hardware, Movie Store and How to Choose Your System

 We specify Kaleidescape on every cinema installation where the audio and video system is capable of revealing the quality it delivers — which, in our portfolio, is essentially every installation above the living room cinema tier.
 The Dubai 8-seat cinema, the Ghana 34.7.15 Trinnov installation, the Cotswolds outdoor C Seed 201″ cinema and multiple installations within the Dubai whole-estate Crestron system all use Kaleidescape.
 In the Cotswolds installation — where the display is a 5.11m C Seed and the audio system is a Trinnov Altitude 16 with Origin Acoustics speakers — there was only one meaningful answer to the question of source material.

 If you are specifying a cinema room and would like advice on the right Kaleidescape configuration for your system, contact Custom Controls.
-We are authorised dealers and can supply and install the full Kaleidescape range.
+We are authorised dealers and can supply and install the full Kaleidescape range, including the new Strato K.

 Kaleidescape Dealer Page → · Home Cinema Installation → · Trinnov Home Cinema → · Cinema Control Systems → · Contact Us →